VCityTeam/UD-Viz/Doc/Devel/LocalGameTutorial.md

   }
 ```

-`path` point to your .glb
+- `path` point to your .glb
-`anchor` means where the origin of the object is taken here at the bottom centered of the 3D model
+- `anchor` means where the origin of the object is taken here at the bottom centered of the 3D model
-`rotation` tweak a custom rotation in your 3D model
+- `rotation` sets a custom rotation for the 3D model

 Ok let's see what's happen on screen